 - Indemnity payments are made after an interval closes if a loss is incurred.
 No adjusters are needed.
 Claims are paid automatically based on data from NOAA.

 - Production reporting, record keeping, or loss adjustments not required.

-- Not required to insure all of your acres.
+- Not required to ensure all of your acres.

 - Sales closing date is November 15th.
-Insurance period begins January 1st and ends December 31st.
-Billing Date is September 1st.
+The insurance period begins January 1st and ends December 31st The billing date is September 1st.

 To be insurable, the acreage must:

 - Be intended for grazing by livestock or for haying.

 - Be suitable for grazing by livestock or for haying.

 - Be planted before July 1st the year prior to coverage starting.